FirebirdSQL/oltp-emul/1readme_quick_start.txt

       Extract these UDFs:
         7zip -x -tzip .\util\udf64\SleepUDF.dll.zip
         bzip2 -dk ./util/udf64/SleepUDF.so.bz2
-      - and put .dll /.so into UDF subfolder from your Firebird home directory.
+       Put extracted .dll /.so into UDF subfolder of Firebird home.

    * 'wait_for_copy' - should test scenario make pause after test database will be filled-up with required number of documents.
 Value = 1 will save your time if you plan to launch test again later: make a copy of database that will be created and restore from it on 2nd, 3rd etc launches.